Pfizer (PFE) Stock Drops Despite Market Gains: Important Facts to Note

-Pfizer (PFE) closed the latest trading day at $29.18, indicating a -0.07% change from the previous session's end.
-The stock fell short of the S&P 500, which registered a gain of 0.97% for the day.
-On the other hand, the Dow registered a gain of 0.3%, and the technology-centric Nasdaq increased by 1.45%.

-Shares of the drugmaker witnessed a loss of 0.71% over the previous month, beating the performance of the Medical sector with its loss of 3.72% and underperforming the S&P 500's gain of 5.41%.
+Coming into today, shares of the drugmaker had lost 0.38% in the past month.
+In that same time, the Medical sector lost 3%, while the S&P 500 gained 4.87%.

 The investment community will be paying close attention to the earnings performance of Pfizer in its upcoming release.
 The company is slated to reveal its earnings on October 29, 2024.
-The company is expected to report EPS of $0.63, up 470.59% from the prior-year quarter.
-Alongside, our most recent consensus estimate is anticipating revenue of $15.44 billion, indicating a 16.68% upward movement from the same quarter last year.
+The company is forecasted to report an EPS of $0.62, showcasing a 464.71% upward movement from the corresponding quarter of the prior year.
+Our most recent consensus estimate is calling for quarterly revenue of $15.21 billion, up 14.97% from the year-ago period.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $2.62 per share and revenue of $61.42 billion, which would represent changes of +42.39% and +5%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.66 per share and revenue of $61.3 billion, indicating changes of +44.57% and +4.79%, respectively, compared to the previous year.

-Investors should also pay attention to any latest changes in analyst estimates for Pfizer.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Pfizer.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.08% lower.
-Pfizer is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+As of now, Pfizer holds a Zacks Rank of #3 (Hold).

-Digging into valuation, Pfizer currently has a Forward P/E ratio of 11.14.
-This valuation marks a discount compared to its industry's average Forward P/E of 15.57.
+Investors should also note Pfizer's current valuation metrics, including its Forward P/E ratio of 10.96.
+This expresses a discount compared to the average Forward P/E of 15.82 of its industry.

-One should further note that PFE currently holds a PEG ratio of 1.28.
+We can also see that PFE currently has a PEG ratio of 1.02.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Large Cap Pharmaceuticals industry had an average PEG ratio of 1.62 as trading concluded yesterday.
+As the market closed yesterday, the Large Cap Pharmaceuticals industry was having an average PEG ratio of 1.65.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry, currently bearing a Zacks Industry Rank of 47, finds itself in the top 19% echelons of all 250+ industries.
+With its current Zacks Industry Rank of 66, this industry ranks in the top 27% of all industries, numbering over 250.

 The Zacks Industry Rank assesses the vigor of our specific industry groups by computing the average Zacks Rank of the individual stocks incorporated in the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.